meeb/django-distill/README.md

 )
 ```

-Then your views will be generaged as `/en/some-file.html`, `/fr/some-file.html`
+Then your views will be generated as `/en/some-file.html`, `/fr/some-file.html`
 and `/de/some-file.html`.
 These URLs should work (and be translated) by your
 site already. `django-distill` doesn't do any translation magic, it just
 calls the URLs with the language code prefix.

 **Note** While the default suggested method is to use `settings.DISTILL_LANGUAGES`
-to keep things seperate `django-distill` will also check `settings.LANGUAGES` for
+to keep things separate `django-distill` will also check `settings.LANGUAGES` for
 language codes.